 - Learning Outcomes

-- Students will develop competency in the following areas:
+Students who successfully complete this paper will develop competency in the following areas

-- The operation and use of cameras, tripods, jib arms, tracks and other camera mounts
+- The operation and use of cameras, drones, tripods, jib arms, tracks and other camera mounts

 - The framing of images and motivated camera movement